ShazaMaher/Desgining-Behaviors-inspiried-from-ansigts-for-mobile-robots-navigations/README.md

 The neural circuit that is used in this thesis is \b{Input Correlation learner(ICO)} which is an unsupervised, correlation-based learning algorithm adapted from differential Hebbian learning.

-Computer Vision, OpenCv(Python), Artificial Intelligince (AI), RaspberyPi, Embedded Systems.
+Computer Vision, OpenCv, Artificial Intelligince (AI), RaspberyPi, Embedded Systems, Data Communication, network connections